RuBisCO

 Ribulose-1,5-bisphosphate carboxylase/oxygenase, commonly known by the abbreviations RuBisCo, rubisco, RuBPCase, or RuBPco, is an enzyme involved in the light-independent (or "dark") part of photosynthesis, including the carbon fixation by which atmospheric carbon dioxide is converted by plants and other photosynthetic organisms to energy-rich molecules such as glucose.
 It emerged approximately four billion years ago in primordial metabolism prior to the presence of oxygen on Earth.
-It is probably the most abundant enzyme on Earth.
+It is the most abundant enzyme on Earth.
 In chemical terms, it catalyzes the carboxylation of ribulose-1,5-bisphosphate (also known as RuBP).

 Alternative carbon fixation pathways

 RuBisCO is important biologically because it catalyzes the primary chemical reaction by which inorganic carbon enters the biosphere.
 While many autotrophic bacteria and archaea fix carbon via the reductive acetyl CoA pathway, the 3-hydroxypropionate cycle, or the reverse Krebs cycle, these pathways are relatively small contributors to global carbon fixation compared to that catalyzed by RuBisCO.
 Phosphoenolpyruvate carboxylase, unlike RuBisCO, only temporarily fixes carbon.
 Reflecting its importance, RuBisCO is the most abundant protein in leaves, accounting for 50% of soluble leaf protein in plants (20–30% of total leaf nitrogen) and 30% of soluble leaf protein in plants (5–9% of total leaf nitrogen).
 Given its important role in the biosphere, the genetic engineering of RuBisCO in crops is of continuing interest (see below).